bpcvdhelm/slimme-meter2elasticsearch/README.md

 ## Upload to Elasticsearch
 First create the template in Elasticsearch, use the elastic.template instruction in your Kibana console.
 For uploading I'm using the brute script sm-collect.sh on the machine with elasticsearch.
 It just copies all zipped files in the directory /home/pi/sm/json and bulks these into elasticsearch.
-I will need to work on a more refined model.
+I will need to work on a more refined approach.